JetBrains/kotlin-wrappers/README.md

 **All packages require JDK 8 to be installed.**

-## Using in your projects
+## Using In Your Projects

-Use the "Kotlin Wrappers BOM" which helps to ensure consistency between the wrappers modules and allows not to think about wrappers modules versions compatibility.
+Use the "Kotlin Wrappers BOM" which helps to ensure consistency between the modules and allows you not to think about version compatibility.

-Just declare `kotlin-wrappers-bom` and specify wrappers modules that you need:
+Just declare `kotlin-wrappers-bom` and specify the modules you need:

 ```kotlin
 val kotlinWrappersVersion = "0.0.1-pre.217-kotlin-1.5.21"